MycroftAI/documentation/docs/skill-development/user-interaction/README.md

 {% page-ref page="prompts.md" %}

+## Parsing Utterances

+A common process within a Skill is to parse the contents of an utterance.
+Mycroft provides a range of easy to use methods for this task.

+{% page-ref page="parsing.md" %}

 ## Confirmations

 Confirmations are used to verify that the input from the User was understood correctly.
 These may be verbal or non-verbal.